ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Framers (see {{send-framing}}) and deframers (see {{receive-framing}}), if necessary, should be bound to the Preconnection during pre-establishment.

-Preconnections, as Connections, can be cloned, in order to establish Connection groups before Connection initiation; see {{groups}} for details.
+Preconnections, as Connections, can be cloned to establish Connection groups before Connection initiation; see {{groups}} for details.

 ## Specifying Endpoints {#endpointspec}